thec3uk/impact/README.md

 ## todo

-- build out Header
-- build out footer
-- Build text
-- build text with CTA
-- Decide how bg slants will applied through data
+- Finish desktop design... not sure what is missing but there is too much whitespace, may be ok for now, and see what happens with content?

-- Finish desktop design
+- bg image in text slice for desktop

+  - parameterise height - might this depend on the dimensions of the image?
+  - put items in tailwind?
+  - landscape images could be better

+- deploy this to netlify
+- Redirects (not client side!)
+- prep training videos

+  - plan video topics
+  - write a script
+  - record videos
+  - sharepoint for hosting resources.

 - Finish Colour replacement from Breathe

-- Configure fonts (so brush not done)
+- Configure fonts (so brush not done, but I haven't used it in the design...)
+- Speak with Phil about vector graphics for the websites, these need to be subtle